-That week, I told Margaret what had happened, she tried to reassure me and asked me if I could be sure that they really felt that way about me at work.
+That week, I told Margaret what had happened.
+She tried to reassure me and asked me if I could be sure that they really felt that way about me at work.
 Couldn’t you just be assuming or imagining it?
 She prodded.
 Maybe you were just being a little paranoid?
 She asked, kindly.
-I let the idea marinate me, but I was pretty confident by that point that I wasn’t assuming this time.
-So, I defiantly started telling her how sure I was and explained more in detail what had been happening.
+I let the idea marinate me, but I was pretty confident by that point that I wasn’t assuming.
+So, defiantly, I told her how sure I was and explained more in detail what had been happening at work.
 I was grateful that she consoled me.
 Then she proceeded to tell me how childish they were.
 Yes, I thought, a confidant.
 A sanctuary.
 This is what I needed.
-She went on to ask me how old Peter was, as she was still getting to know the characters of my day to day life.
+She asked me how old Peter was, as she was still getting to know the characters of my day to day life.
 It had been a couple of months since I had brought up my first concerns about Lauren to her.
 He’s sixty I said, sixty years old.

 Awful intrusive?
 Margaret would say.
 Talking about Lauren.
 And I would deny the thought saying, she’s nothing but really caring.
-After all, she did invite me to yoga classes and essential oil parties.
+After all, she did invite me to yoga classes and essential oil parties and to the beach.
 We were friends.
 I had baked her pumpkin chocolate chip bread when her father in law passed away and had gone to feed her dogs for her.
 I was overthinking it, naturally, happy in my delusion.

 It felt awful.